jonhadfield/sn-dotfiles/README.md

 export SN_SERVER=<https://myserver.example.com>   # optional, if running personal server
 ```

-#### session - macOS Keychain
+#### session (macOS Keychain / Gnome Keyring)
 Using a session is different from storing credentials as you no longer need to authenticate.
-As a result, if using 2FA, you won't need to enter your token value each time.
+As a result, if using 2FA (Two Factor Authentication), you won't need to enter your token value each time.
 ##### add session
 ```
 sn-dotfiles session --add   # session will be stored after successful authentication